Weak German data blamed on seasonal factors but U.S. tariffs could bite

 “With this decision, the USA has largely sealed itself off from the rest of the world,” association president Hans Juergen Kerkhoff said in a statement, adding there was a risk that steel might now flood the European market.

-BDI President Dieter Kempf said he did not believe the era of free trade was over after Trump’s announcement of tariffs on steel and aluminium imports, and that EU should not over-react.
+BDI President Dieter Kempf said he did not believe the era of free trade was over after Trump’s announcement of tariffs on steel and aluminum imports, and that EU should not over-react.

 But “the U.S. needs to feel some pressure”, he added, urging dialogue to avoid an all-out trade war.